 We file income tax returns in the United States, Canada, and most state jurisdictions.
 In March 2016, the Internal Revenue Service completed its audit of our 2013 and 2014 federal income tax returns.
 We paid \$0.5 million in settlement of this audit which had no impact on the 2016 income tax expense.
-With limited exceptions, our state and local income tax returns and non-U.S. income tax returns are no longer subject to tax authority examinations for years ending prior to January 1, 2013 and January 1, 2012, respectively.
+With limited exceptions, our state and local income tax returns and non-U.S. income tax returns are no longer subject to tax authority examinations for years ending prior to January 1, 2014 and January 1, 2013, respectively.

-The availability of NOL's and state tax credits are reported as deferred tax assets, net of applicable valuation allowances, in the accompanying Consolidated Balance Sheets.
-At December 31, 2017, we had state net operating loss carryforwards of \$28 million and state tax credit carryforwards of \$1.4 million.
-The state net operating loss carryforwards expire on various dates between 2018 and 2037 and the state tax credit carryforwards expire on various dates between 2018 and 2037 and the state tax credit carryforwards expire on various dates between 2018 and 2028.
+The availability of NOLs and state tax credits are reported as deferred tax assets, net of applicable valuation allowances, in the accompanying Consolidated Balance Sheets.
+At December 31, 2018, we had state net operating loss carryforwards of \$23.2 million and state tax credit carryforwards of \$1.4 million.
+The state net operating loss carryforwards expire on various dates between 2019 and 2038 and the state tax credit carryforwards expire on various dates between 2019 and 2028.